Bill Arnsparger: Return to the Dolphins

-Just two days after his dismissal from the Giants, Arnsparger was rehired by Shula and was restored to his previous position as Miami's defensive coordinator while adding the title of assistant head coach.
+Just two days after his dismissal from the Giants, Arnsparger was rehired by Shula and was restored to his previous position as defensive coordinator and assistant head coach.
 In the team's first game under his leadership, the Dolphins won a 10–3 defensive battle with the New England Patriots, who had averaged thirty points per game entering the contest.

 Miami finished the 1976 NFL season with a 6–8 mark, then narrowly missed a playoff berth the following season.
 During the next two seasons, the Dolphins reached the postseason, but dropped their first playoff game.
 During the strike-shortened 1982 NFL season, Miami reached Super Bowl XVII, but dropped a 27–17 decision to the Washington Redskins.
 Arnsparger again had created an elite defensive unit, known as the Killer B's (so named because of the number of surnames beginning with "B" on the Dolphins defense).

 LSU head coach

 On December 2, 1983, Arnsparger was introduced as the head football coach at Louisiana State University (LSU), though he stayed on as the Dolphins' defensive coordinator until the end of the NFL season.
 As the Tigers' head coach, Arnsparger led LSU to two Sugar Bowl berths in three seasons, in 1984 and 1986, both times against Nebraska.
-In 1984, LSU finished in a tie for second behind Florida, but the Southeastern Conference (SEC) presidents voted to strip Florida of the conference championship due to NCAA rules violations and LSU participated in the Sugar Bowl instead.
-His 1986 LSU squad won the school's first outright SEC title since 1970 and the Tigers' last in the pre-championship game era, though the season was marred somewhat by an upset home loss to Miami University, his alma mater.
+In 1984, LSU finished second behind Florida, nosing out Auburn by a single game.
+However, the Southeastern Conference (SEC) presidents voted to bar Florida from postseason play due to NCAA rules violations and awarded the conference's automatic berth in the Sugar Bowl to LSU instead.
+His 1986 LSU squad won the school's first outright SEC title since 1970 and what would be the Tigers' last in the pre-championship game era, though the season was marred somewhat by an upset home loss to Miami University, his alma mater.

 By 1985, Arnsparger was growing frustrated with various scandals in the LSU athletic department, particularly involving basketball coach Dale Brown.
 After Sports Illustrated ran a cover story about the university's issues, Arnsparger met privately with athletic director Bob Brodhead to complain that the negative coverage was harming football recruiting and to threaten to leave the school if something wasn't done.
 Shortly after the final regular season game in 1986, Arnsparger announced he was resigning to become the athletic director at Florida.